Active-set method

 is called active at $x_0$ if $g_i(x_0) = 0$, and inactive at $x_0$ if $g_i(x_0) > 0.$ Equality constraints are always active.
 The active set at $x_0$ is made up of those constraints $g_i(x_0)$ that are active at the current point (Nocedal & Wright 2006).

 The active set is particularly important in optimization theory, as it determines which constraints will influence the final result of optimization.
 For example, in solving the linear programming problem, the active set gives the hyperplanes that intersect at the solution point.
 In quadratic programming, as the solution is not necessarily on one of the edges of the bounding polygon, an estimation of the active set gives us a subset of inequalities to watch while searching the solution, which reduces the complexity of the search.

+Active-set methods, which traverse the edges of the feasible set, stand in contrast to interior-point methods, which try to always stay inside of the feasible set.

 Active-set methods

 In general an active-set algorithm has the following structure: